-2) We cannot provide instant or even overnight response.
-We will make every effort to reply to e-mails at least twice per week, when we have time.

-3) Many important course announcements will be sent to you through the University of Toronto e-mail address recorded for you on Blackboard.
-Be sure to check this e-mail account regularly.

-4) E-mails asking for information in this course outline (e.g. "How much is the midterm worth?) will NOT be answered.
+- 2) We cannot provide instant response.
+We will make every effort to reply to e-mails within 48 hours. - 3) Many important course announcements will be sent to you through the University of Toronto e-mail address recorded for you on Quercus.
+Be sure to check this e-mail account regularly. - 4) E-mails asking for information in this course outline (e.g. "How much is the essay worth?) will NOT be answered.
 Read this outline!